A proxy for

 As described above, set a DNS sever in the Docker command or Docker compose file.

-Even if the proxy is connected between the inverter and the TSUN Cloud, an OTA update is supported.
-To do this, the inverter must be able to reach the website http://www.talent-monitoring.com:9002/ in order to download images from there.
+Even if the proxy is connected between the device and the TSUN Cloud, an OTA update is supported.
+To do this, the device must be able to reach the website http://www.talent-monitoring.com:9002/ in order to download images from there.

 It must be ensured that this address is not mapped to the proxy!